mpalash/aliakbarmehta/_content/256-~-256-million-colours-of-violence-third-space-helsinki.md

 The first iteration of **256 Million Colours of Violence** is exhibited in Third Space, Helsinki, 2016.
 Through this exhibition, a first public encounter with this format of online survey takes place.

-You can know more about the survey and participate at [www.256milioncoloursofviolence.com](http://www.256millioncoloursofviolence.com/)